-- (1) The fees in this row exclude fees for services rendered by Marcum as the principal accountant for Roman DBDR prior to the Business Combination, and includes the fees for services rendered by Grant Thornton as the principal accountant for CompoSecure Holdings, L.L.C. (which were paid by CompoSecure Holdings, L.L.C. and/or its subsidiaries) prior to the Business Combination.
-Fees for audit services in 2021 and 2020 consisted of fees paid to Grant Thornton for professional services rendered for the audit and reviews of the CompoSecure Holdings, L.L.C.'s consolidated annual and interim financial statements. - (2) Audit-related fees consist of fees billed by Grant Thornton for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees." - (3) Tax fees consist of fees billed by Grant Thornton for services including, but not limited to, assistance with tax compliance and the preparation of tax returns, tax consultation services. - (4) Reflects audit fees billed by Grant Thornton related to a 401(k) retirement plan sponsored by the Company and other fees billed by Grant Thornton for non-audit activities relating to the Company preparing to become a public reporting entity.
+- (1) Fees for audit services in 2022 consisted of fees paid to Grant Thornton for professional services rendered for the audit and reviews of the Company's consolidated annual and interim financial statements.
+Fees for audit services in 2021 consisted of fees paid to Grant Thornton for professional services rendered for the audit of the Company's financials subsequent to the business combination and reviews of the Holdings' consolidated interim financial statements. - (2) Audit-related fees consist of fees billed by Grant Thornton for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees." - (3) Tax fees consist of fees billed by Grant Thornton for services including, but not limited to, assistance with tax compliance and the preparation of tax returns, and related tax consultation services. - (4) Reflects audit fees billed by Grant Thornton relating to a 401(k) retirement plan sponsored by the Company and, in 2021, other fees billed by Grant Thornton for non-audit activities relating to the Company preparing to become a public reporting entity.